anatman-org/prime/README.txt

 how did she even hear me? i'm not sure i said it out loud?
-"How did you hear what he was saying?" she is still half pointin=g to where i nod
+"How did you hear what he was saying?" she is still half pointing to where i nod

 "I mean, he was
         behind you